Animeshz/site/content/awesome/index.md

 Here are my awesome list of my personally favourite stuffs.

-Use the left sidebar to navigate here.
+Use the left menu to navigate here.